scottvrosenthal/ironchef-demo/README.md

 Demo has examples of:

   - how to update & install yum packages for base server setups
-  - sets up the nginx repo and installs nginx from the repo
+  - set up the nginx repo and installs nginx from the repo
   - uses nodes and roles to show the flexiblity

 You'll need the following to actually run the demo: